Post-treatment: What to expect

 Finally, The Vein Institute provides compression stockings as part of your after-care package, at no additional charge.
 Also, there are two lengths of stockings which we recommend:

 Compression levels are measured in mmHg and they include:

 - 15-20 mmHg (Moderate Compression)

 - 30-40 mmHg (Extra Firm Compression)

 Guidelines vary among countries and regions for the compression level and length of use.
-While some doctors and researchers still debate the benefits of their post-treatment use at all, research has repeatedly shown that they can help reduce pain and swelling.
-Most often, firm compression is prescribed for post-surgical and post-sclerotherapy treatment.
+And while some doctors and researchers still debate the benefits of their post-treatment use at all, researches show that they can help reduce pain and swelling.
+Most often, we prescribe firm compression for post-surgical and post-sclerotherapy treatment.
 Although there is some debate about their benefit, patients often report less swelling and a mild reduction in pain with their use following treatment.

 How do I apply compression stockings?

-In the below video a helper is applying the stockings with an extra focus on getting the sock to slide under the heel.
-If this proves difficult apply pressure above the ankle before returning to the heel.
+In the below video, a helper is applying the stockings with an extra focus on getting the sock to slide under the heel.
+If this proves difficult, then apply pressure above the ankle before returning to the heel.